-RELATED PARTY NATURE OF AMOUNT RECEIVABLES TRANSACTION (In ₱ Millions) RELATIONSHIP Greenhills Properties, Inc. Sales of condominium units to related parties are based on the effective price list and terms that would be available to third parties.
-Titles to the units remain with the Company and are not transferred until they are fully paid. ₱ 51.9 Principal Shareholder Alexandra (USA), Inc. Advances to subsidiaries and associates are unsecured, noninterest-bearing and to be settled in cash.
-Cost - ₱ 132 Allowance for Impairment loss Total ₱ - Associate Sultan's Power, Inc Advances to subsidiaries and Cost - ₱ 76.6 Allowance for Subsidiary
+RELATED PARTY RECEIVABLES NATURE OF TRANSACTION AMOUNT (In ₱ Millions) RELATIONSHIP Greenhills Properties, Inc. Sales of condominium units to related parties are based on the effective price list and terms that would be available to third parties.
+Titles to the units remain with the Company and are not transferred until they , 51.9 Principal Shareholder Alexandra (USA), Inc. are fully paid.
+Advances to subsidiaries and associates are unsecured, noninterest-bearing and to be settled in Allowance for 132 (132) - Associate